 |Bullying or Harassing another||Creating and uploading inappropriate material||Providing misleading info/ advice|

-Illegal downloading is an issue that plagues many industries, it may seem a popular and common thing to do but downloading games, music, applications illegally can cost millions of pounds of lost revenue it can also cost the people who access these illegal items financially.
-Internet Service Providers (Virgin, BT, Sky, TalkTalk, PlusNet and others) have made an agreement with representatives from the Motion Film and Music industries to provide warning letters, to the households who download illegal products.
-This historic agreement has come to be due to the Digital Economy Act in 2010, persistent downloading of illegal music, film or games could result in reduction in internet connection speed or full disconnection by the service provider if there is no change in attitude.
+Illegal downloading is an issue that plagues many industries.
+It may seem a popular and common thing to do but downloading games, music, applications illegally can cost millions of pounds of lost revenue.
+Internet Service Providers (Virgin, BT, Sky, TalkTalk, PlusNet and others) have made an agreement with representatives from the Motion Film and Music industries to provide warning letters to the households who download illegal products.
+This agreement due to the Digital Economy Act in 2010, says that persistent downloading of illegal music, film or games could result in reduction in internet connection speed or full disconnection by the service provider if there is no change in attitude.

-In spring next year (2015), a major multi-media education awareness campaign about the value of copyright and licensed entertainment will roll out and funding is being provided by government.
+In the spring of 2015, a major multi-media education awareness campaign about the value of copyright and licensed entertainment was rolled out with funding being provided by government.

-Instances of hacking are now a regular occurrence in today’s world.
-Not a week goes by without a knowing Hackers Group making an attempt to access secretive/sensitive data held by large organisations using vulnerabilities in their computer systems, the most common reason for a successful hack is due to a weakness in the usernames and passwords used at the targeted organisation.
-At St Peters we enforce complex passwords, requiring a minimum of characters, numbers, Capital and lower case letters for all users, whether students or staff.
+Instances of hacking are now a regular occurrence.
+Not a week goes by without a known Hackers Group making an attempt to access secretive/sensitive data held by large organisations using vulnerabilities in their computer systems.
+The most common reason for a successful hack is due to a weakness in the usernames and passwords used at the targeted organisation.
+At St Peter's we enforce complex passwords, requiring a minimum of characters, numbers, capital and lower case letters for all users, whether students or staff.

-Accessing other people’s accounts without their permission is against the law, we stressed the importance of not sharing passwords with friends, as friendships for children are likely to change throughout their time at St Peters.
-Hacking is often seen as requiring an advance understanding of computing, this is not the case.
+Accessing other people’s accounts without their permission is against the law.
+We stress the importance of not sharing passwords with friends, as friendships for children are likely to change throughout their time at St Peter's.
+Hacking is often seen as requiring an advance understanding of computing but this is not the case.
 It does not require a great deal of knowledge, though any action performed by a hacker always leaves traces, like virtual footprints.
-If a person is found to be hacking they will be pursued by the police and sometimes from foreign police/security forces, depending which organisation has been hacked into.
+If a person is found to be hacking they will be pursued by the police and sometimes by foreign police/security forces, depending which organisation has been hacked into.

-There are different ways to prevent yourself to be a victim of hackers.
-Firstly have an up to date anti-virus, some hackers like to run viruses and other nasty pieces of software which can play havoc with your computer system.
-There are many different anti-virus software packages available to buy online or in a high street store, the prices of these can vary significantly and can cover multiple machines.
+There are different ways to prevent yourself becoming a victim of hackers.
+Firstly, have an up to date anti-virus system; some hackers like to run viruses and other nasty pieces of software which can play havoc with your computer system.
+There are many different anti-virus software packages available to buy online or in a high street store.
+The prices of these can vary significantly and can cover multiple machines.
 There are also a number that are free such as AVG and AVAST.
-Remember an Anti-virus that is not kept up to date (minimum weekly) is just as useful as not having one.
+Remember an anti-virus that is not kept up to date (minimum weekly) is equivalent to not having one.

 It is a frightening fact that 2% of children between the ages of 11 – 14 have a gambling problem.
 Even more worrying is that there is little in terms of government funded support for children who have this addiction.
 Young children are experiencing gambling at a young age.
 The types of places where young children experience gambling is more often than not in a family environment such as an entertainment and/or a leisure space, for example amusement arcades, fast food outlets, cafes, and public houses.